IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

 *   `.gitignore`: Specifies intentionally untracked files that Git should ignore for both frontend and backend, with rules correctly scoped for the monorepo structure (e.g., `frontend/node_modules/`).
 *   `frontend/`: Contains the Next.js application.
     *   `src/`: Main source code for the Next.js application (using App Router).
+        *   `app/(cms)/`: Route group for CMS, protected by auth middleware.
+            *   `dashboard/page.tsx`: Page for listing all articles.
+            *   `editor/[id]/page.tsx`: Route for editing an existing article.
+            *   `editor/new/page.tsx`: Route for creating a new article.
+        *   `components/cms/`: New directory for CMS-specific components.
+            *   `ArticleEditor.tsx`: The main editor component.
+            *   `FrontmatterForm.tsx`: Component for article metadata form.
+            *   `TiptapEditor.tsx`: The Tiptap-based rich text editor component.
+        *   `lib/zod/articleSchema.ts`: Zod schema for article validation.
+        *   `lib/markdown/utils.ts`: Utility functions for markdown processing (if needed).
 *   `backend/`: Contains the FastAPI application.
     *   `data_ingestion/`: Contains modules for data loading, embedding, and vector store management.
     *   `utils/`: Contains utility scripts.